Patapon 2: Development and release

 It was later released in North America on May 9, 2009, in digital format only via PlayStation Store as a test case to determine consumer preferences.
 A flash minigame titled, Patapon 2: Art of War was developed by Kerb to promote Patapon 2.
 It was hosted on SPIL Games from March 9 to March 16, 2009.
 The game was later ported on PlayStation 4 on January 30, 2020, under the title Patapon 2 Remastered.

-A second remaster, bundled with its prequel as Patapon 1+2 Replay, was be released for the Nintendo Switch, PlayStation 5 and Windows on July 12, 2025, by Bandai Namco Entertainment.
-Developed by sAs, developer of the Theatrhythm series, it further enhances on gameplay and graphics from the original; multiplayer is exclusive to the Nintendo Switch version.
+A second remaster, bundled with its prequel as Patapon 1+2 Replay, was released for the Nintendo Switch, PlayStation 5 and Windows on July 11, 2025, by Bandai Namco Entertainment.
+Developed by sAs, developer of the Theatrhythm series, it further enhances on gameplay and graphics from the original, as well as introducing new quality of life features and difficulty options; multiplayer is exclusive to the Nintendo Switch version.
+On December 22, 2025 the game received a free update that introduced a new boss rush game mode.

 Reception

 By the first week of release, Patapon 2 was ranked #1 top-selling PSP game of North America.
 Famitsu inducted the game onto their Gold Hall of Fame.
 IGN awarded the game for "Best Action Game" and for "PSP Game of the Year".

 Multiple reviewers questioned whether Patapon 2 fit the definition of a "sequel".
 PlayStation Official Magazine – Australia initially compared it to downloadable content, reporting that the game continues directly where its predecessor ended and doesn't make any changes to the core gameplay.
 However, concluded the review describing it as a true sequel, and having little to criticize.
 PlayStation Official Magazine – UK also noted that the game was similar to its predecessor but felt it was ludicrous to criticize the game for lack of originality.
 IGN reported that the game was very similar to its predecessor, particularly in the beginning and ending but continued to state that the game was more than just Patapon 1.5.
 GamePros Heather Bartron called the game a "must-have title for PSP owners," praising it as an improved sequel to the already enjoyable and addictive Patapon.
 Bartron wrote that both titles have great visual style though Patapon 2 has limited multiplayer modes and "needs more songs."
 Hypers Tracey Lien commends the game for being "exactly the same as the first Patapon, which is good because the original was really rad".

 During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Patapon 2 for "Outstanding Achievement in Portable Game Design".